animagram-jp/.github/profile/README.md

 # animagram

-- The word "anima" is a name of concepts and existences here.
+- The word "anima" is name of concepts and existences here.
 - The word "gram" is name of wired expression (formatted to human language or computer bits).
 - Now I, Andyou is solo-working here in public.